vatsan/gp-ark-tweet-nlp/README.md

 ```
 [gpadmin@mdw ~]$ gpstop -u
 ```
+You will have to reconnect to your database for this new parameter to take effect in your session.

 3. To increase memory available to PL/Java run the following commands on the **Master Segment**
 ```